 Donoussa Island: The Ultimate Greek Paradise

 If this summer you are searching for adventure, relaxed vibes, beautiful beaches and you’re trying everything to avoid mass tourism in Greek islands, Donousa is most probably the best option for your next vacation in Greece.
 Situated in the small Cyclades between Naxos and Amorgos, Donoussa is a little island approximately 7 hours by ferry from the main harbour in Athens, Pireaus.
 This island is really secret and well-known only by Greeks: in fact, you’ll not find many reviews on the web about it and travel guides rarely talk about it.
 Why?
 Because Donoussa has a strong hippie soul and it’s just not for everybody.
 Rather than a vacation, you’ll live a real life experience.
+If you want to know more about Greek islands, this guide is literally the best.
 Eddy and I went there last year in August 2019, totally randomly, to experience wild camping for the first time.
+If you’re not into camping, you can always find the perfect place on Travala saving 25$ on your booking.
+Not bad, ah?
 If you want to know more about how organizing your wild vacation in Donoussa Island, keep on reading to discover its traditional villages and its beaches!

 Things to Do and See in Donoussa